alvin-xu-5745/alvin-xu-5745.github.io/music.md

 At the moment, I am working on a collaborative project with a small group of other composers, expected for a December release.
 I will also release my part of the project independently on my channel.

-I also have another collaborative project expected to release sooner.
+I also have another collaborative project expected.